-Methadone is a medication that can be used to treat an opioid addiction.
-Methadone is an opioid itself, and it can be habit forming.
+Methadone is a medication that can be used to treat opioid addiction.
+Methadone is an opioid itself, and it can be habit-forming.
 People who take the drug for an extended period of time can become addicted.
 A structured detox program is often needed to safely withdrawal from the opioid, as detox can be unpleasant and uncomfortable if methadone is stopped suddenly.
 Choosing a medically supervised detox program can ensure a safe and effective withdrawal process.

 If you or someone you love wants to stop the cycle of methadone abuse, it’s helpful to know what to expect.
 This is not to scare you or turn you away from detox but rather to prepare you for the process.
 The methadone withdrawal timeline starts around 24 hours from the last dose.
 Let’s explore in further detail what to expect from the timeline.

 Methadone is a long-acting opioid, with withdrawal symptoms usually peaking around a day from the last time the user got high off methadone.
 Acute methadone withdrawal can last for up to three weeks, but symptoms significantly improve after 10 days.
 During the first 10 days, symptoms feel a lot like severe flu.
 Also common are psychological symptoms such as anxiety and paranoia.

 First 24 Hours

 Physical symptoms are typically first to appear.
 Symptoms include chills, fever, rapid heartbeat, and muscle aches.
 The side effects start to manifest 24-30 hours from the last dose of methadone, which is longer than many other drugs because of its long half-life.
 For the next couple of days, users will continue to feel like they have violent flu.

 Once users enter Day 2, the withdrawal symptoms worsen.
 According to the methadone withdrawal timeline, the next week or so brings strong cravings for the drug, hallucinations, paranoia, insomnia, and anxiety.
 The physical symptoms continue as well.